November 22, 2022

 • ACTH, adrenocorticotrophin, which stimulates the adrenal cortex

-How much pituitary tissue is killed, and by how much the hormone level in the circulation is decreased, determine what happens to the mother.
+How much pituitary tissue is killed, and by how much the hormone levels in the circulation are decreased, determine what happens to the mother.
 Patients with the chronic form have a smaller proportion of the pituitary tissue damaged and may not develop symptoms until weeks or even years after the birth.

 In its most severe form, the condition is associated with failure of lactation after a woman has a baby.
-Menstruation does not begin again, sexual interest (libido) is diminished, , hair in the armpits (axilla) slowly disappears, breasts atrophy (diminish in size) and the lining of the vagina thins, sometimes causing pain with intercourse.
-For some women, menstrual periods do recur and subsequent pregnancies have been reported.
+Menstruation does not begin again, sexual interest (libido) is diminished, hair in the armpits (axilla) slowly disappears, breasts diminish in size (atrophy) and the lining of the vagina thins, sometimes causing pain with intercourse.
+For some women, menstrual periods do recur, and subsequent pregnancies have been reported.